Self-publishing can be the ideal choice for many businesses and authors. Whatever genre your book may be, we are here to help you succeed.

 One advantage to publishing an e-book is to test the market.
 How well the book sells helps to determine how well the paperback might sell.

 Search for "origin of ethics" and you will find one of our author's pages listed at #3 on Google (as of this writing).
 The author's page and website were previously ranked #1 in the English speaking world when the website used a domain name and promoted only the book.
-Our websites have repeatedly been earning the top-ten on search engines for over five years.
+Our websites have repeatedly been earning the top-ten on search engines for over ten years.

 Compare the costs of websites as mentioned before.
 Which is the better deal, to spend around $2,000.00 for a website that may never be seen except by the website owner, or to spend about half for a website that is in the top ten on search engines?
 Authors are inherently smarter than average, and we are confident that you will recognize that WSP has a lot more to offer than merely printing your books.